PPF (Pension Protection Fund)

 The equivalent in PPF is 24.5

-How would you compare these benefits for the purposes of APTA – and why do you think they differ so much in favour of the PPF member rather than under the scheme membership rules?
+As a result of this how would you compare these benefits for the purposes of APTA – and why do you think they differ so much in favour of the PPF member rather than under the scheme membership rules?

-For everyone enrolled on our AF7 Structured Study Plan Expert Pensions will be actively encouraging you to get involved.
+To clarify, for everyone enrolled on our AF7 Structured Study Plan Expert Pensions will be actively encouraging you to get involved.
 It’s all about using your brain to engage in the things you need to know, the more you get involved the more you will remember.
 Memory is a valuable tool: there’s verbal memory, visual memory, audio memory, and muscle memory.
 The more your brain engages with the information, the more you will remember.
 That’s why we cover the facts with quizzes, video tutorials, blogs, exam style questions, workshops and podcasts.
 Powerful proven study plans that work: